Bed Bugs have made a come back!

-Okay, this is an unpleasant subject, but a growing issue in the US.
-Here is a brief video from National Geographic showing these pests biting someone while sleeping.
+Okay, this is not a pleasant topic to talk about, but is a growing issue in the US.
+Watch the below video from National Geographic showing these pests biting someone while sleeping.

 How did they get here?

-Just because you have a clean house and clean bedding doesn’t mean you’re immune to get these pesky creatures.
-They can be picked up in hotels, public transportation and just about any area where people are.
+- Even if you have a clean house and clean bedding doesn’t mean you’re safe against these pesky creatures.
+They are picked up in hotels, public transportation and just about any area where people are.

-Bed bugs are thought to have been around since people slept in caves.
-They have been following us around and have been a nuisance ever sense.
+- Bed bugs likely been around as long as humans.
+They have followed us around and have been a nuisance ever sense.

-Bed bugs, in developed countries, were virtually eradicated in the 1940’s primarily due to potent pesticides.
-With the advent of more frequent international travel (more frequently to 3rd world countries) they have arrived back on our shores.
+- Bed bugs, in developed countries, were virtually eradicated in the 1940’s primarily due to potent pesticides.
+With the more frequent international travel (often to 3rd world countries) they have found their way back to the US.
 Bed bugs have also developed resistance to today’s pesticides.
-Bad news - they are back in full force.
+So, they are back in full force.

 What are they and what else do you need to know?

-Bed bugs are a parasites that live off blood; they also appreciate a warm home.
-Your bed is an ideal hangout spot.
+- Bed bugs are a parasites that live off blood; they also enjoy a warm home.
+Your bed is an ideal place for them to dine.

-Bed bugs are nocturnal which compounds the problem.
-Studies suggest that a bed bug typically sleep in small protected spaces such as small cracks in walls, electrical outlets and dozens of small crevasse that are in your bedroom.
-They typically go undetected until they have raised a family in your bedroom.
+- Bed bugs are nocturnal which compounds the problem.
+Studies suggest that a bed bug typically sleep in small protected spaces such as small cracks in walls, electrical outlets or small crevasse found in your bedroom.
+They often go undetected until they have raised a family in your bedroom.
 At night however, they leave their safe haven and instinctively find their way to the food source.

-Bed bugs have been known to travel as far as 100 feet to find you.
+Bed bugs will travel as far as 100 feet to find you.

-The bug ranges in size from between 1/8” to 1/4” in diameter and are flat.
-They can locate you based on three criteria – the carbon dioxide you emit when breathing, your body warmth, and chemical odors that may exist in your bedding and skin.
+- The bug ranges in size from between 1/8” to 1/4” in diameter and are flat.
+They can find you based on three criteria – the carbon dioxide you emit when breathing, your body warmth, and chemical odors that may exist in your bedding and skin.

 A bed bug typically eats about every 5 days but have been known to live as long as a year without food and as with most insects, they are prolific.